 How do you determine the uniqueness of the most desired features?
 That’s where your company needs to do homework.
 This is where you would test competitor software and products and gather user feedback.

-Step 3: Set your pricing model.
+Step 3: Set your SaaS pricing model.
 Should you use a trial or freemium model?
 How do you know what to charge?
 There really is no one right model that fits all, but there is a way to apply some reason as to which model would benefit certain companies:

 - The “freemium” model works best if the product has a lot of value, but it’s not very unique.
 Maybe your competitor offers a similar service for free.
 Utilize freemium when you have a basic version that users can take advantage of for free forever, but with the intention that certain users will want capabilities that are only available in the upgraded, paid version.